-I would now like to bring us into the present a few words about dance in film adaptations of Austen novels.
+To bring us into the present a few words about dance in film adaptations of Austen novels.
 In the films with a few noble exceptions the dance music used is more 100 years out of date most of it being taken from the publication of the seventeen century family of dancing masters the Playfords.
 The classic example being Mr Beverages Maggot a dance taken from a Playford publication of 1695 and famously used in the BBC adaptation of Pride and Prejudice.
 This is not a dance likely to have found favour with fashion-conscious young people of the 1790s or the Regency.

 I would like to end with a quote from the dancing master Thomas Wilson which I think makes an interesting connection.